Fall Housing Overview

 We hope students will take time to read and appreciate our menu of options, and respect the nuances for housing.
 These options and nuances include (1) various types of housing, (2) student constituents (3) location status, (4) timelines and deadlines, and (5) regulatory limits.
 Consider these questions:

 - WHAT type of housing is it: off-campus commuter, the OV apartments, or on-campus in a dorm?

 - WHO is the student constituent: new, returning, away-abroad, or re-applicant?

 - WHERE is the student's current housing location, and does it give any status for the request?

 Our housing website is organized in consideration of our limits, options, and different constituent groups.
 First, our critical regulatory issue requires us to limit the number of off-campus commuters.
 See Off-Campus Commuting.
 Second, we provide adequate time for students to digest the information about housing options and sign-up times, and to consider how their current location may expand their choices.
 Third, housing timelines and procedures differ according to the student constituent: New, Returning, Away-Abroad, and Re-Applicant.
-As mentioned above, new students' rooms and roommates are selected by residence life staff, while returning students generally select these on their own, and away-abroad students are housed in a somewhat hybrid fashion to best meet their needs.
+As mentioned above, new students' rooms and roommates are assigned by residence life staff, whereas returning students generally select these on their own--and away-abroad students are housed in a somewhat hybrid fashion to best meet their needs.
 We also have specific sign-up times and deadlines for requesting different types of housing.